 - Perspective and representation (i.e., in research, type of funding, CCV representation).

 The proposed representative should complement the additional Board membership; i.e. provide a perspective that is not represented at the Board level.

 The mandate of the Board is to set the strategic direction for the CCV, monitor, report achievement, evaluate and take corrective action as required for effective performance of the CCV.
-The Board discharges its responsibility for supervising management by delegating day-to-day management of the CCV to the Executive Director.
-The Board relies on the Executive Director to keep it apprised of all significant developments affecting the CCV and its operations.
+The Board is supported by the CCV Operations Committee comprised of representatives from the Tri-Council and discharges its responsibility for supervising management by delegating day-to-day management of the CCV to the CIHR Operations Support and Information Management, Technology and Security branches.
+The Board relies on the CCV Operations Committee and on CIHR to keep it apprised of all significant developments affecting the CCV and its operations.

 The Board exercises its role by fulfilling the following specific responsibilities.